Lincoln Village, California

 Lincoln Village is a census-designated place (CDP) in San Joaquin County, California, United States.
 The population was 4,401 at the 2020 census.

 Geography

 Lincoln Village is located at (38.004122, -121.334544).

 According to the United States Census Bureau, the CDP has a total area of 1.9 km2, all of it land.

 Climate

 According to the Köppen Climate Classification system, Lincoln Village has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 Demographics

+Lincoln Village first appeared as an unincorporated community in the 1970 U.S. census; and as a census-designated place in the 1980 United States census.